painted/paintedsite/README.md

 ##Version 1 (Live):

-	Ability to post a new category.
+	Admin only ability to post a new category.

 ##Version 2 (Live):